AlexeyYevtushik/auto_job_finder/README.md

-FROM WORKLESS TO WORKLESS
+# FROM WORKLESS TO WORKLESS

-Work Find Agent — README
+# Work Find Agent

 A minimal, modular pipeline (S1–S4) for job discovery.
 Today it works with JustJoin with your Google Account (for JustJoin account is created).